District Administration

 Dr. Kevin Werner

-Chief Officer of Finance & Operations
+Assistant Superintendent of Finance & Operations

 email: kwerner@d155.org

-Dr. Kevin Werner recently joined the district as the chief officer of finance and operations in July 2021.
+Dr. Kevin Werner joined the district as the assistant superintendent of finance and operations in July 2021.
 He has spent the last nine years serving as the chief financial officer for Crystal Lake Elementary District 47 and Prairie Grove District 46.
 Prior to his career in education, Werner was an accredited Certified Public Accountant in the private sector.
 He received a bachelor’s degree from Augustana College and his MBA from Lake Forest Graduate School of Management.
 He has a Chief School Business Official endorsement, a Type 75 Certification, and an Educational Specialist degree from Northern Illinois University.
 Dr. Werner earned his Educational Doctorate from Aurora University, where he serves as a part-time adjunct professor, for his work investigating the impact of teacher salary and instructional spending per pupil on student achievement.